F1Tenth-UCF/Senior-Design-Software/README.md

 nm-connection-editor
 ```

-Create a new ethernet connection named 'ROS' with the following settings:
+Configure the ethernet connection named 'ROS' with the following settings:

 - General settings:
     - All users may connect to this network: **checked**